-Whether you are trying to implement Six Sigma throughout an entire organization or using it to improve the performance of your own department, you need to understand the two main Six Sigma methodologies.
+Whether you are launching Six Sigma throughout an entire organization or implementing it to improve the performance of your own department, you need to understand the two main Six Sigma methodologies explained below.
 The first of these is DMAIC, which stands for: define, measure, analyze, improve and control.
 The second is DMADV, which represents: define, measure, analyze, design and verify.

 DMAIC is used to apply the principles of Six Sigma to existing business processes.
 For instance, if you are trying to find out how to make a particular process more effective, you would use DMAIC to break down the process into its component parts.
 Using this Six Sigma model, you would start by defining the problems and project goals, measuring data relating to the current process and analyzing your findings to identify cause-and-effect relationships.
 The next step involves improving existing processes based on your data analysis.
 Finally, you need to implement controls to avoid variation in the process going forward.

 While DMADV shares some steps in common with DMAIC, it is used for Six Sigma projects that create new product or process designs.
 Using the DMADV Six Sigma model, you would start by defining your design goals.
 The next step is to measure the required quality characteristics, product or production process capabilities, and associated risks.
 You would then conduct an analysis of your findings to develop an appropriate solution.
 After that, you're ready for the design phase of the new product or process.
 Once the design is complete, you must test it and verify that it works.
 Following these steps will result in a successful Six Sigma implementation.